asengupta/avishek.net/_posts/2021-04-18-vector-calculus-simple-manifolds.md

 where the subscript $$X$$ indicates we are differentiating with respect to the vector $$X=(x_1,x_2,...,x_n)$$.

 ## Tangent Spaces
-The exercise in the section Level Sets leads directly from the one-dimensional case to a discussion on Tangent Spaces in higher dimensions
+The exercise in the section Level Sets leads directly from the one-dimensional case to a discussion on Tangent Spaces in higher dimensions.

 ## Parameterisation in an underdetermined system of Linear Equations
 ---SOME TEXT---